Why Our Baby? TRISOMY 13/18 CHROMOSOMES

-Chromosomes are minute thread-like structures found inside the cells of our bodies.
+Chromosomes are tiny structures inside cells made from DNA and protein.
+The information inside chromosomes acts like a recipe that tells cells how to function and replicate.
+Every form of life has its own unique set of instructions.
 Each chromosome consists of two parts: the short arm “p” and the long arm “q”.
 On the chromosomes there are between 50,000 and 100,000 genes.
-These genes determine the individual hereditary characteristics of each person i.e. height, eye colour, blood group.
+These genes determine the individual hereditary characteristics of each person i.e., height, eye colour, blood group.
 See Fig 1

 A human cell contains 46 chromosomes and these are arranged into 23 pairs.
 A human egg or sperm contains only one chromosome from each pair.
 Therefore, there should be 23 of the mother’s chromosomes in each egg and 23 of the father’s chromosomes in each sperm, the resultant fertilised egg will contain 46 chromosomes (23 pairs); one chromosome of each pair came from the mother and the other chromosome from the father.
 This is the unique “blueprint” for the individual baby.
 See Fig 2